Archives for Writing

 Stranded by gentrification: The German navigating a changing neighborhood

-Author: Carina Koerner Program of Study: SSD MAPSS (MA Program in the Social Sciences) The first thing visitors encounter walking into Humboldt Park, one of the largest public green spaces in Chicago, might most likely be a group of Puerto Ricans playing Bomba, having a barbecue, or a family gathering on one of the benches.
-Humboldt Park, as well...
+Author: Carina Koerner Program of Study: Master of Arts Program in the Social Sciences (MAPSS), Division of the Social Sciences (SSD) The first thing visitors encounter walking into Humboldt Park, one of the largest public green spaces in Chicago, might most likely be a group of Puerto Ricans playing Bomba, having a barbecue, or a family gathering on one...

 Continue Reading »